 Prayer Points There are not many followers of Jesus among the Najdi Arabs.
 There are a few and they need outside prayer support.

 Pray for their protection.
-Pray they will learn to live in the power of Christ's Spirit, demonstrating the fruit of his Spirit.
+Pray they would learn to live in the power of Christ's Spirit, demonstrating the fruit of his Spirit.
 This fruit will be a strong testimony to the reality and goodness of Christ.

-Pray for the entire people group Pray the Saudi Arabs will hunger to know forgiveness of sin, found only through faith in the work of Christ on the cross.
+Pray the Najdi Arabs would hunger to know forgiveness of sin, found only through faith in the work of Christ on the cross.